Arkansas orders Chinese-owned seed producer Syngenta to sell US farmland

 "Our people in Arkansas are Americans led by Americans who care deeply about serving Arkansas farmers," Das said.
 The company has owned the site in Craighead County for 35 years, he added.

-A rival of U.S. company Corteva and German firms BASF and Bayer, Swiss agrichemicals and seeds group Syngenta was bought for $43 billion by ChemChina in 2017 and folded into Sinochem Holdings Corp in 2021.
+A rival of US company Corteva and German firms BASF and Bayer, Swiss agrichemicals and seeds group Syngenta was bought for US$43 billion by ChemChina in 2017 and folded into Sinochem Holdings Corp in 2021.
 ChemChina is a "state-owned enterprise" in China, Griffin said.

 Syngenta is now pursuing an initial public offering in Shanghai.